-Depression has many medications.
-The brain is a complex thing, and when there's something wrong, it can take a combination of different medication to re-balance the chemicals in there and make it run right again.
+Depression can be treated with a variety of medications.
+The brain is complex, and when there's something wrong, it can take a combination of different medications to address the issues.
 The depressed brain is most likely to have issues with one of the two most common neurotransmitters - dopamine or serotonin.
-When you have depression, and you make a move to get the treatment it's very likely you'll get familiar with SSRI drugs and other antidepressants as you try and figure out what the best treatment for you is.

 Depression is often referred to as a chemical imbalance in the brain.
-It's a little more complex than that since scientists are still trying to understand exactly how the interactions of those chemicals create the symptoms, but the most researcher has shown that by triggering certain processes within the brain that use neurotransmitter chemicals they can affect the symptoms of depression.
+It's a little more complex than that since scientists are still trying to understand exactly how the interactions of those chemicals create the symptoms, but most research has shown that by triggering certain processes within the brain that use neurotransmitter chemicals, the symptoms of depression are impacted.
 There are inhibitory and excitatory neurotransmitters.
 Serotonin is one of those inhibitory chemicals and is the primary one that SSRI drugs focus on.

 What Is An SSRI?

-When you're depressed, it's very common to be given medications.
-About 80-90% of people who suffer from depression will benefit from some form of medication and of those reuptake inhibitors are the most frequently prescribed.
+About 80-90% of people who experience depression will benefit from some form of medication and of those, reuptake inhibitors are the most frequently prescribed.
 SSRIs are some of the most common medications prescribed for depression.
 The term "SSRI" means Selective Serotonin Reuptake Inhibitor.
 It works primarily on the neurotransmitter Serotonin so that the levels of the body and brain don't drop too low.

-SSRIs help to make more serotonin available within the brain by stopping it being used up so fast.
-It's specific to serotonin which is why it's called "selective."
+SSRIs help to make more serotonin available within the brain.
+The drug mechanism is specific to serotonin, which is why it's called "selective."
 Don't worry; you're not going to have a lack of serotonin anywhere else, it's just that some people's brains deplete it faster by using more than they need to.
 When the brain releases neurotransmitters, they get reabsorbed so that the next message can get passed if they're not used up.
-In depressed brains, this may happen before the message is fully transferred or it may happen at the same time causing the garbled "depressed" message.
+In depressed brains, this may happen before the message is fully transferred or it may happen at the same time, causing the garbled "depressed" message.
 By stopping the reuptake of serotonin, the body has to produce more instead of using the reuptake process, so there's always enough to send complete messages.

 Types Of SSRI Antidepressants

-These drugs have frequent side effects and interactions which is why it's very important for your doctor to know about your other prescriptions before prescribing them.
+These drugs have frequent side effects and interactions, which is why it's important for your doctor to know about your other prescriptions before prescribing them.
 They are often prescribed together or in combinations with other drugs to get the best results when treating depression.

 SSRI drugs often take several weeks to work as the level needs to build up within the body to create enough of an effect.
 It's important to be patient, but if there's truly no improvement, you should talk to your doctor again.
-It takes on average 4 to 6 weeks of use or even up to 8 weeks before the full effect is felt.
-Usually, you will start with the lowest dose and then increase until the effects are too strong and then cut back to the previous dose as your maintenance dose under doctor supervision.
+It takes on average four to eight weeks before the full effect is felt.
+Usually, you will start with the lowest dose and then increase until the effects are too strong, and then cut back to the previous dose as your maintenance dose under doctor supervision.

-Most doctors will tell you to stick with an SSRI for at least 6 months to 2 years if they are working and if the problem is severe enough it may be a lifelong commitment.
-It's important not to skip doses and to take them as soon as possible if you forget but not to double up.
+Most doctors will tell you to stick with an SSRI for at least six months to two years if they are working.
+If the problem is severe enough, it may be a lifelong commitment.
+It's important not to skip doses and to take them as soon as possible if you forget, but not to double up.
 Withdrawal symptoms from SSRIs can be much like the nasty flu but may also include serious complications like seizures.

 How Can I Get SSRIs?

-These are prescription drugs which means they can only be prescribed by a doctor.
-While most GPs are able to prescribe them, it's usually left to psychologists, psychotherapists, and psychiatrists to do so as they are more specialized.
+These are prescription drugs, which means they can only be prescribed by a doctor.
+While most GPs can prescribe them, it's usually left to psychiatrists to do so as they are more specialized.

-Usually, your doctor will ask if you've tried other avenues to deal with your depression such as exercise, supplements, or if there's something specific going on in your life that might only be temporary.
+Usually, your doctor will ask if you've tried other avenues to deal with your depression, such as exercise or supplements, or if there's something specific going on in your life that might only be temporary.
 If you're not yet working with a specialist or therapist about your depression and it's serious enough that you think medication would help, then it's important to reach out and find someone who can help you.

 Are There Side Effects Of SSRI Drugs?

-One of the reasons many people who struggle with depression choose not to get medicated or who go off of their medication is because of the side effects.
-Most side effects aren't permanent, but the most serious is that they can worsen depression and cause thoughts of suicide.
+One of the reasons many people with depression choose not to get medicated or who go off of their medication is because of the side effects.
+Most side effects aren't permanent, but in some instances they can worsen depression.
 It's important not to stop taking them suddenly because some SSRIs have severe withdrawal symptoms.